 School Improvement (Pupils and Curriculum)

 Governors are also linked to the School Development Plan and are encouraged to make several visits a year during the teaching day to talk to the children and staff, to informally observe teaching and learning and to learn more about the day to day work of the school.
+We also hold Governor days at the school where we all come in during a teaching day and focus on one aspect of learning for that time.

 The Governing Body provide strategic management and act as a ‘critical friend’ supporting the work of the Head Teacher and other staff.